 Academic Probation is more serious than Academic Warning.
 A student who fails to achieve a required level of academic success could ultimately lead to suspension or dismissal from the College.
-Academic Probation is assigned to a student that meets any of the following:
+Academic Probation is assigned to a student who meets any of the following:

-- has been on Academic Warning for 2 semesters (need not be consecutive). - has a current cumulative GPA between 1.00 and 1.99. - has earned a first semester GPA between 0.01 and 0.99.
+- has a current cumulative GPA between 1.00 and 1.99. - has earned a first semester GPA between 0.01 and 0.99.